Quality Improvement (For ES/CS/SAS)

 - Understand how QI differs from audit

-- See how time ordered measurement enables rapid learning about what changes work best
+- See how time ordered measurement enables rapid learning about what changes work best and supports sustained improvement over time.

 Booking for these courses will be taken on MaxCourse, our online booking system.